talshva/HAUV-Final-Engineering-Project/README.md

 3. **ROS Agent**: Install `micro-ros-agent` on the UP board to facilitate communication between ROS2 and micro-ROS on the ESP32.
 4. **Arduino CLI**: Install the Arduino CLI on the UP board to allow code editing, compilation, and flashing of the ESP32 over UART via SSH.

 Don't forget to download the relevant libraries to the Arudino folder in the home directory of the UP board.
-> Another great alternative for Arduino CLI is PlatformIO.
+> Another great alternative is PlatformIO.

 ### Using the arduino CLI to flash the esp32:

 1. Go to main sketch directory:

 `cd ~/rov_ws/src/esp_sketches/rov_esp_main`